 The OSG Team operates the Open Science Pool (OSPool) for use by research projects associated with a US-based academic, government, or non-profit organization, and with funding from the National Science Foundation through the NSF PATh project (NSF #2030508).
-Applicable researchers can obtain access to OSPool resources via an associated access point operated by their institution or collaboration, or via the OSG Connect service.
+Applicable researchers can obtain access to OSPool resources via an associated access point operated by their institution or collaboration, or via the OSG Portal.
 Institutions can contribute capacity to the OSPool (and other pools) by becoming an OSG Site.

 Other pools within the OSG are operated by/for the research communities they serve, often with their own (private) access points, documentation, policies, etc., separate from those pertaining to using and contributing to the OSPool.
 Some pool communities or participating organizations provide application-specific interfaces or datasets, such that end-users may not even be aware of integration with OSG and its services/technologies.
 Some pools share capacity with one another, and organizations can contribute resources to more than one pool.
 If you’re interested in supporting the Open Science Pool, specific projects, or any pool/research community, contact us at [email protected].